lbeverly/docs/linux-package-manager.md

     parent: 'reference'
 ---

-ScaleFT distributes client and server packages for Linux via APT and RPM repositories.
+ScaleFT distributes client and server packages for Linux via APT, RPM and AppContainer repositories.

 ## Ubuntu and Debian